stothard-group/snp_conversion/README.GenotypeConcordance.md

 `--vcf-file`.
 The VCF file may contain positions and samples not found in the SNP panel file.

-#### Genotype conversion key files (Variant Files)
+## Genotype conversion key files (Variant Files)

 Variant files contain strand format information for the markers in each panel, which is specific to the genomic assembly.
 These files are required for format checking and conversion prior to the concordance analysis.
-The assembly name and species information must therefore be specified when running check_format and convert_file modules using the `--assembly` and `species` options, respectively.
-SNP conversion modules will detect the matching or best-matching variant file.
-The filename for all variant files will have the structure
+The assembly name and species information must therefore be specified when running `check_format` and `convert_file` utilities using the `--assembly` and `--species` options, respectively.
+SNP conversion utilities will detect the matching or best-matching variant file.
+The filename for all variant files will have the structure `[panel name].[assembly].[conversion|position].csv[.gz]`.
-`[panel name].[assembly].[conversion|position].csv[.gz]`.
 Ideally, the user input file will contain all the markers present in a single variant file, and this file will be used in format checking.

 If there is not an exact match between the user input markers and those in the variant file, Genotype Concordance modules will select the file that contains